lets-go-app-pub/Lets_Go_Protobuf/README.md

 ## License

-MIT
-Note that **generated code** inherits licensing from these `.proto` sources and your generator/runtime libraries.
+MIT; Note that **generated code** inherits licensing from these `.proto` sources and your generator/runtime libraries.